Personal Immigration

 • Whether you and your civil partner have visited the other’s home country and family;

-• Whether you and your civil partner have made definite plans concerning the practicalities of living together in the UK;
+• Whether you and your civil partner have made definite plans concerning the practicalities of living together in the UK.

 If the Home Office has doubts as to the genuine and subsisting nature of your relationship then it may undertake further checks, interview you and your civil partner or arrange a home visit.

-Documents Required to Prove a Genuine and Subsisting Relationship
+Documents to Prove a Genuine Civil Partnership

 The Home Office will expect to see significant evidence of regular contact, signs of affection and companionship, emotional support, and an abiding interest in each other’s welfare and wellbeing.